codeadamca/spike-bluetooth/README.md

-# Using Python to connect a LEGO Spike to a Bluetooth Device
+# Using Python to connect a LEGO® Spike to a Bluetooth Device

 > **Warning**
 > This repo is a work in progress!